-The amount of Investment Management fees outstanding at the end of the period and charged during the period are disclosed in Statement of Financial Position and Statement of Comprehensive Income.
+The amount of Investment Management fees outstanding at the end of the year and charged during the year are disclosed in the Statement of Financial Position and Statement of Comprehensive Income.

 12. Transaction costs

 Transaction costs for fixed income securities are not separately identifiable as they are embedded in the bid/offer price of the security transaction.